isomerpages/mse-zerowaste/_zero-waste/05-chapter3.md

 above 300 m<sup>2</sup>, provision of in-store e-waste collection points for Information and
-Communication Technology (ICT) equipment, lamps and batteries will be made mandatory.
+Communication Technology (ICT) equipment, lamps and/or batteries will be made mandatory.

 As for non-consumer EEE, which includes solar photovoltaic (PV) panels and servers,